How to Size a Chain for a Mountain Bike: A Comprehensive Guide

 To use a chain checker, simply place it on your chain while it’s on the bike and pull the tool forward.
 The tool should fit snugly between the links of your chain, and depending on the checker, will indicate whether your chain is in good condition or if it needs replacing.
 Alternatively, you can measure your chain’s length by placing the bike in its largest gear combination and measuring the distance between the chain’s pins over a 12-inch stretch.
 This measurement, when divided by 12, will give you the total length of your chain.

-You may also like: Best Road Mountain Bikes 2023: Your Ultimate Guide
+You may also like: Best Entry Level Men’s Mountain Bikes: A Guide for Beginners.

 Common Chain Sizes for Different Mountain Bike Types